 The parts I used are listed below.
 I went with Moog ball joints because, unlike the Ford OEM ball joints, the Moog's can be greased.

-If you would like to support my site, please consider purchasing your ball joints through the Amazon links below (purchase must be made within 24 hours of clicking the link, you could always come back and click through again).
-These are the very products I used, and they are at a great price.
-I receive a small commission if you do, and would appreciate it tremendously.
+If you would like to support my site, please consider purchasing products through the Amazon links on my website.
+The purchase must be made within 24 hours of clicking on the link, although you could always come back and click through again.
+I receive a small commission when you do, and I would appreciate it tremendously.
+These are the very products that I used, and they are at a great price.
 This is how I support this site.
-Thanks!

 |Ball Joint, Upper